git4msk/Bike-Sharing/README.md

-# Bike-Sharing
+# End-to-End Bike Sharing Project

-This End-to-End Bike Sharing Project is developed using Azure Databricks, Azure Data Lake Storage Gen2 (ADLS Gen2), and Delta Lake.
+This End-to-End Bike Sharing Project is developed using **Azure Databricks**, **Azure Data Lake Storage Gen2 (ADLS Gen2)**, and **Delta Lake**.
 The project demonstrates a modern data engineering pipeline for a bike sharing system using the Lakehouse architecture.

- Project Requirements
+## Project Requirements

-Data Ingestion
+### Data Ingestion

-Ingest raw bike sharing data into a data lake.
+* Ingest raw bike sharing data into a data lake.

-Apply appropriate schemas to the ingested data.
+* Apply appropriate schemas to the ingested data.

-Enable SQL-based querying and analysis on the raw data.
+* Enable SQL-based querying and analysis on the raw data.

-Data Transformation
+### Data Transformation

-Normalize the raw data and build a structured data model.
+* Normalize the raw data and build a structured data model.

-Prepare data for analytical queries through cleaning, deduplication, and validation.
+* Prepare data for analytical queries through cleaning, deduplication, and validation.

-Enable SQL-based analysis on the transformed data.
+* Enable SQL-based analysis on the transformed data.

-Analysis
+### Analysis

-Use Spark SQL queries on the transformed data to extract insights and trends related to bike usage, peak hours, and user behavior.
+* Use Spark SQL queries on the transformed data to extract insights and trends related to bike usage, peak hours, and user behavior.

-Business Intelligence
+## Tools and Technologies Used

-Build an interactive Power BI dashboard to track and visualize key performance indicators (KPIs) of the bike sharing system.
+* **Azure Databricks:** For distributed data processing using Apache Spark and Delta Lake.

-Tools and Technologies Used
+* **Azure Data Lake Storage Gen2:** For scalable, secure data storage.
-Azure Databricks: For distributed data processing using Apache Spark and Delta Lake.
+* **Delta Lake:** For reliable, ACID-compliant data lakes with support for schema enforcement and time travel.

-Azure Data Lake Storage Gen2: For scalable, secure data storage.
+* **PySpark & Spark SQL:** For data processing, transformation, and analytics.

-Delta Lake: For reliable, ACID-compliant data lakes with support for schema enforcement and time travel.
+* **Power BI:** For dashboard creation and visualization of KPIs.

-PySpark & Spark SQL: For data processing, transformation, and analytics.
+* **VSCode:** For code editing and notebook development.

-Power BI: For dashboard creation and visualization of KPIs.
+* **Lucidchart:** For designing the solution architecture.

-VSCode: For code editing and notebook development.
+---

-Lucidchart: For designing the solution architecture.
+## Solution Architecture

-Solution Architecture
+The project is built on the **Azure Databricks Modern Analytics Architecture**, following a **three-layer data refinement pipeline**:

-The project is built on the Azure Databricks Modern Analytics Architecture, following a three-layer data refinement pipeline:
+### Bronze Layer

-Bronze Layer
+* Raw, unprocessed data landing zone.
-Raw, unprocessed data landing zone.
+* Stores original data as ingested without transformation.

-Stores original data as ingested without transformation.
+### Silver Layer

-Silver Layer
+* Cleaned and normalized data.
-Cleaned and normalized data.
+* Data is deduplicated, filtered, standardized, and enriched.

-Data is deduplicated, filtered, standardized, and enriched.
+* Schema validation and quality checks ensure reliability.

-Schema validation and quality checks ensure reliability.
+### Gold Layer

-Gold Layer
+* Fully curated, clean, and aggregated data.
-Fully curated, clean, and aggregated data.
+* Optimized for efficient querying and analytical workloads.

-Optimized for efficient querying and analytical workloads.
+* Supports business intelligence and reporting.

-Supports business intelligence and reporting.
+---

-Analysis Using Spark SQL
+## Analysis Using Spark SQL

-SQL queries are written and executed at each layer of the pipeline to validate data quality and extract actionable insights.
+* SQL queries are written and executed at each layer of the pipeline to validate data quality and extract actionable insights.

-The analysis/ folder contains all Spark SQL scripts used for transforming and analyzing the data.
+* The `analysis/` folder contains all Spark SQL scripts used for transforming and analyzing the data.

-Project Outcome
+---

-The final output of this project is a Power BI dashboard that visualizes KPIs such as:
+## Project Outcome

-Total rides per hour/day/month
+The final output of this project is a **Power BI dashboard** that visualizes KPIs such as:

-Peak usage times
+* Total rides per hour/day/month

-User demographics and ride patterns
+* Peak usage times

-Bike availability and utilization metrics
+* User demographics and ride patterns

-This dashboard provides actionable insights for stakeholders to optimize bike sharing operations and planning.
+* Bike availability and utilization metrics